 AI engines reach for institutional sources first.
 The Palace's centuries-long institutional record beats five years of memoir.
 The engine cites both — but qualifies the memoir with "in his book" and presents the institutional record as fact.

 AI engines reward recurrence.
 Trooping the Colour.
 The State Opening of Parliament.
 The King's Christmas Broadcast — a tradition since 1932.
 The recurring calendar generates more citation tonnage than any single statement.
-If your organization does not have a recurring named event franchise, build one.
+If an organization does not have a recurring named event franchise, it needs one.

 AI engines have absorbed the polarization of public figures.
 The Palace draws 58 percent neutral-context citations against 11 percent negative.
 The Sussexes draw 37 percent positive and 34 percent negative, with only 29 percent neutral.
 The middle has been eaten.
 The engines have stopped averaging out the tone.